Customer complaint data for the Department of Health

 - 1032 required no further action*.

 * Further action refers to complaints that were accepted and resulted in remedial or improvement action.
 No further action refers to complaints that were accepted and resolved immediately at the point of service.

-The department recorded 132 human rights customer complaints which have not been included in the customer complaint data above.
+The department recorded 361 human rights complaints from customers and members of the public which have not been included in the customer complaint data above.
 Human rights complaints information is reported in the Annual Report as required by the Human Rights Act 2019.